 Rebel Invitational Ross Barnett – Dance on top Again

-The AOY standings by start of the third tournament of the 1970 Bass Master Trail had rookie Roland Martin leading by nearly 5000 points over 2nd-place angler Bill Dance.
+In 1970, AOY standings were not even a consideration.
+But this would change at the end of the year with what has become a bit of a controversy.
+If one were tracking AOY at this time, by the start of the third tournament, rookie Roland Martin leading by nearly 5000 points over 2nd-place angler Bill Dance.
 But Dance wouldn’t be a pushover this year.
 He would make Martin work for his acclaim on the trail.

-As stated previously, Harold Hays took the 2nd-place honors with 73-09 and local favorite Bob Ponds took third with 72-09.
+As stated previously, Harold Hays took the 2nd-place honors with 73-09 and local favorite Bob Ponds, Pete Ponds’ father) took third with 72-09.
 Fourth place went to Ralph Polly with 65-00 and Emmett Chiles rounded out the top 5 for the pros with 63-14.

 Pete Henson (GA) won big bass with a 7-09 largemouth.
 He won $75 and a “Herschede Clock Company (Motor Guide) foot-controlled electric trolling motor.”